 - Students choose a teaching division: Primary-Junior (K - Grade 6) or Intermediate-Senior (Grades 7 - 12).

-- 21 weeks of placements, including an alternative practicum that can be done outside a school setting and anywhere in the world as long as it is related to the student's concentration.
+- You will complete 21 weeks of practicum placements, including an alternative practicum that can be done outside a school setting anywhere in the world.
+Travel Fellowships support education-related travel outside Canada for alternative practicum placements.

 Intermediate-Senior Teaching Subjects